Edam Cheese vs Monterey Jack Cheese

 Edam's texture can be described as "rubber-textured to crystalline".
 Monterey Jack Cheese has a fat content of not less than 50% on a dry basis and a moisture content of none.
 Monterey Jack's texture can be described as "mild to firm".

-Edam Cheese has a sweet, milky, nutty, buttery flavor.
-Monterey Jack Cheese has a mild to full-flavored flavor.
+Edam Cheese has a sweet, milky, nutty, buttery taste.
+Monterey Jack Cheese has a mild to full-flavored taste.
+Monterey Jack's aroma can be described as "aromatic".

 Appearance and Aging